We all want to drive more traffic to our site and succeed with Pinterest.

 It’s a very common strategy people use on social media especially on Instagram and Twitter.

 I don’t even know where to start with this one, because in my eyes it’s so wrong on so many levels.

 But not only out of personal dislike this strategy just makes no sense to me if we look at the facts and the purpose of social media.

 Let it be Instagram or Pinterest the purpose of followers is to engage with the content you are sharing.

-The more your followers engage with your content, the more relevant the platform, in this case, Pinterest thinks that you are a great source for good pins.
+The more your followers engage with your content, the more Pinterest thinks that you are a great source for good pins for your specific audience.

 A high number of followers but low engagement on your pins just signals Pinterest that your content is not good enough.

 And that no one cares about your pins.

 As a consequence, Pinterest will start showing your pins to fewer people, because the number one goal of Pinterest is to keep the user happy and long on the platform.